GeospatialCentroid/GeospatialCentroid.github.io/enviroscreen/content.md

-## Enviroscreen share site
+# Enviroscreen share site
 Hello, this site is for the temporary hosting if preliminary information connected to the Colorado Enviroscreen project.
 <br>
-For more information regarding the larger project please visit the project [website](https://cdphe.colorado.gov/enviroscreen) or the project [github](https://github.com/GeospatialCentroid/Colorado-EnviroScreen).
+For more information regarding the larger project please visit the project
+<a href="https://cdphe.colorado.gov/enviroscreen" target="_blank">website</a>
+or the project
+<a href="https://github.com/GeospatialCentroid/Colorado-EnviroScreen" target="_blank">github</a>

 ### Current Content